xha225/CS478-Spring2025/README.md

-This is one change that made from the FeatureBranch2
+This is one change that made from the FeatureBranch2, remove this line.
 # CS478-Spring2025
 X
 This is line is modified from the feature branch UserStory1